savanth-vcomply/Engineering-Challenges/README.md

 👉 Please follow the below instructions

-- Fork the repo
-- Create a feature branch
+- Create a feature branch from main branch
 - Commit your changes
-- Submit a PR
+- Submit a PR to main branch